turhansel/songish/README.md

 ```

 Your app should be up and running on [http://localhost:3000](http://localhost:3000)
+If you want to see the database in local you can go 'api/songs' [http://localhost:3000/api/songs](http://localhost:3000/api/songs)
+To see database in production [https://song-app-fullstack.vercel.app/api/songs](https://song-app-fullstack.vercel.app/api/songs)

 # Actually, I recommend you to go to the link I gave you to see the performance.
 [Song-App-Fullstack](https://song-app-fullstack.vercel.app/)